tududes/rpc-load-balancer/README.md

 ### How It Works:
 1. Reads fullnode entries from `endpoints.txt` and JSON endpoint and combines them.
-2. Qualifies chain ID and fetches remote `ledger_version` to assess node health.
+2. Checks chain ID and fetches remote `ledger_version` to assess node health.
 3. Selects the top nodes based on a tolerance within top chain block height.
-4. Stages `nginx` with a unique proxy setup for all qualifying nodes.
+4. Stages `nginx` with a unique proxy setup for all passing nodes.
 5. Tests each node end to end to ensure proper functionality, removing defunct nodes.
 6. Updates the `nginx` configuration with the new proxy servers.